Vitamin B12 Assay, Serum

 Method Description Describes how the test is performed and provides a method-specific reference

 The instrument used is a Beckman Coulter DXI 800.
 The Access Vitamin B12 assay is a competitive-binding immunoenzymatic assay.
 A sample is added to a reaction vessel along with alkaline potassium cyanide and dithiothreitol.
 This treatment denatures B12 binding proteins and converts all forms of vitamin B12 to the cyanocobalamin form.
 After neutralization, intrinsic factor-alkaline phosphatase conjugate and paramagnetic particles coated with goat antimouse IgG:mouse monoclonal anti-intrinsic factor are added to the sample.
 Vitamin B12 in the sample binds to the intrinsic factor conjugate, preventing the conjugate from binding to the solid phase anti-intrinsic factor.
 After incubation in a reaction vessel, materials bound to the solid phase are held in a magnetic field, while unbound materials are washed away.
 The chemiluminescent substrate Lumi-Phos 530 is added to the vessel and light generated by the reaction is measured with a luminometer.
-The photon production is inversely proportional to the concentration of vitamin B12 in the sample.
-The amount of analyte in the sample is determined by means of a stored, multipoint calibration curve.(Beckman Coulter Assay Manual 2009, Beckman Coulter Inc, Fullerton, CA)
+The light production is inversely proportional to the concentration of vitamin B12 in the sample.
+The amount of analyte in the sample is determined by means of a stored, multipoint calibration curve.(Instruction manual: Beckman Coulter Assay 2009, Beckman Coulter Inc, Fullerton, CA)

 Day(s) and Time(s) Test Performed Outlines the days and times the test is performed.
 This field reflects the day and time the sample must be in the testing laboratory to begin the testing process and includes any specimen preparation and processing time required before the test is performed.
 Some tests are listed as continuously performed, which means assays are performed several times during the day.